zeromile/reference/04_bootstrap.md

 DOWNLOAD TEMPLATE

 1. create jrp04 in projects folder
-2. got to getboostrap.com boilerplate “Download Bootstrap” button
+2. go to http://getboostrap.com boilerplate “Download Bootstrap” button
 3. Unzip the file and move the CSS, fonts, and js folders into the jrp04 folder
 4. In the css folder
     1. remove theme files and css.map file